Wednesday, January 21, 2015

 Friday, February 24, 2012

-Robert Fernholz, a Trustee of the Institute for Advanced Study, and his wife Luisa have donated $2 million through the Fernholz Foundation to the Institute to support the Visiting Professorship they have established in the School of Mathematics.
+Robert Fernholz, a Trustee of the Institute for Advanced Study, and his wife Luisa have established through the Fernholz Foundation a Visiting Professorship in the School of Mathematics.
 Robert Fernholz is Founder and Chairman of the Investment Committee of INTECH Investment Management, and Luisa Fernholz is Professor Emerita of Statistics at Temple University.
 The first Robert and Luisa Fernholz Visiting Professor is Karen Uhlenbeck, Professor and Sid W. Richardson Foundation Regents Chair in Mathematics at the University of Texas at Austin, who is spending the current term at the Institute.

 Tuesday, February 7, 2012

 Rashid A. Sunyaev, the Maureen and John Hendricks Visiting Professor in the School of Natural Sciences at the Institute for Advanced Study, has won the 2012 Benjamin Franklin Medal in Physics.
 Sunyaev was recognized for his contributions to the understanding of the early universe and the properties of black holes.
 He is Director of the Max Planck Institute for Astrophysics in Garching, Germany, and Chief Scientist at the Russian Academy of Sciences Space Research Institute.
 The medal will be presented April 26 by the Franklin Institute in Philadelphia.